 Keeping track of the entire sales activity may be daunting, but an effective tracker will help take care of the details.
 (Side note: losing weight can be as challenging as increasing sales!)

-Why use the Daily Sales Tracker?
+What is a Daily Sales Tracker?

 The first and foremost benefit of having a daily sales tracker is that you have all the information needed for review in one place.
 For sales managers, it can serve as a basis for evaluating the performance of their team.
 In addition, you can also use the information from the tracker to identify trends and make any improvements, if required.